Over recent years, mezzanine floors have become an increasingly popular solution for businesses looking to increase their available workspace.

 Sometimes columns can be hidden in the walls of the spaces being created below the mezzanine, or they may be integrated into an existing shelving layout.
 Whatever your specific requirements, our experienced designers will work closely with you to create a floor plan that will fit your exact needs, ensuring that it’s entirely fit for purpose.

 HOW LONG WILL IT TAKE TO INSTALL MY MEZZANINE FLOOR?

-On average, the lead time from signing off drawing designs to delivery of your mezzanine floor will take around 3 to 4 weeks – so about 4 or 5 weeks from point of order.
+On average, the lead time from signing off drawing designs to the delivery of your mezzanine floor will take around three to four weeks – so about four or five weeks from point of order.

 Our mezzanine flooring installation team can fit approximately 100m2 per day, so you can work out roughly how long the installation process will take depending on the footprint of your mezzanine.
 If your mezzanine floor requires fire rating, this will take about the same amount of time again.

 ARE MEZZANINE FLOORS SUBJECT TO BUILDING REGULATIONS?